MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 - A new version of the extension is available and you want to upgrade it manually.

-- The extension's automatic upgrade option is disabled and there's a version mismatch across different nodes of the Azure Local.
+- The extension's automatic upgrade option is disabled and there's a version mismatch across different nodes of Azure Local.

 To manually upgrade an extension, follow these steps: